SiegeEngineers/WololoKingdoms/README.md

 # WololoKingdoms
 A program for converting AOE2HD expansions files (The Forgotten, African Kingdoms and Rise of the Rajas) to the original AOC engine format.

-Note: Please download the program or post any issues, pull requests, etc. on the **current main repository (https://github.com/AoE2CommunityGitHub/WololoKingdoms)**.
-This is a continuation of Jineapple's WololoKingdoms (https://github.com/Jineapple/WololoKingdoms).
-For personal reasons he has stepped down from this project, and Trirem will be carrying over with his permission.
+Note: Please download the program or post any issues, pull requests, etc. on the **current main repository (https://github.com/SiegeEngineers/WololoKingdoms)**.

 ## Why ?
 People who play AOE2:HD are probably aware of all the issues currently affecting the game : lobbies not starting, desyncs, lag issues etc.